metaplex-foundation/umi/docs/kinobi.md

 });
 ```

 Additionally, each program generates a custom `ProgramError` for each error it may throw.
-For instance, if your program defines an `UpdateAuthorityIncorrect` error, it will generate the following class.
+For instance, if your program defines a `UpdateAuthorityIncorrect` error, it will generate the following class.

 ```ts
 export class UpdateAuthorityIncorrectError extends ProgramError {